Punctured logarithmic maps: The stack of punctured maps

 The top arrow of the above diagram yields a stable punctured map

 over the logarithmic point $\Spec (Q_K\rightarrow K)$.
 The bottom arrow of the above diagram yields an ordinary stable map $(\ul{C}/\Spec R, \bp,\ul{f})$ with its generic fiber given by the underlying stable map of $f_K$.
 To construct the dashed arrow, it suffices to extend the stable punctured map $f_K$ across the closed point $0 \in \spec R$ with the given underlying stable map $\ul{f}$.
 The task is to then extend the logarithmic structures and morphisms thereof.
-The proof is almost identical to that of \cite{LogGW}, Theorem 4.1.
+The proof is almost identical to that of \cite[Thm.\,4.1]{LogGW}.
 Since that proof is quite long, we only note the salient differences.

-Section 4.1 of \cite{LogGW} accomplishes this extension at the level of ghost sheaves; in particular, \cite[Prop.~4.3]{LogGW} which states that the type of the central fiber is uniquely determined by the type of the generic fiber, carries through with $u_p$ for a puncture $p$ determined as for marked points.
+Section 4.1 of \cite{LogGW} accomplishes this extension at the level of ghost sheaves; in particular, \cite[Prop.\,4.3]{LogGW}, which states that the type of the central fiber is uniquely determined by {the {stable log} map on the generic fiber}, carries through with $u_p$ for a puncture $p$ determined as for marked points.
 Indeed, if $p$ is a punctured point on $\ul{C}_0$ in the closure of the punctured point $p_K$ on $\ul{C}_K$, then $u_p$ must be the composition

-where the first map is the generization map $(\ul{f}^*\cM_X)_p \rightarrow (\ul{f}^*\cM_X)_{p_K}$.
+where the first map is the generization map $(\ul{f}^*\ocM_X)_p \rightarrow (\ul{f}^*\ocM_X)_{p_K}$.
 In particular, the contact orders $u_p$ and $u_{p_K}$ both have global contact order as specified in $\beta$.

 By Proposition~\ref{Prop: Basic monoid}, the type of the central fiber then determines the extension $\overline{\cM}_{C^{\circ}}$ of $\overline{\cM}_{C_K^{\circ}}$ and a map $\bar f^{\flat}: \ul{f}^*\overline{\cM}_X\rightarrow \overline{\cM}_{C^{\circ}}$ extending the corresponding map on the generic fiber.
 Here $\overline{\cM}_{C^{\circ}}$ is defined at punctures by pre-stability via Corollary~\ref{cor:pre-stable}.